MultimodalNeuroimagingLab/ERDetect/README.md

 For example, to run an analysis, type:

 ```
-$ docker run -ti --rm \
+docker run -ti --rm \
-  -v /path/to/local/bids_input/dataset/:/data \
+-v /local_bids_data_root/:/data \
-  -v /path/to/local/output/:/output \
+-v /local_output_path/:/output \
 multimodalneuro/n1detect /data /output --participant_label 01 --skip_bids_validator
 ```

-### Python
+## Python Usage

 1. First install ERdetect, in the command-line run:
 ```
 pip install erdetect
 ```

-2a.
-Run directly in a python script:
+2. To run:
+- a) From the commandline:
 ```
-import erdetect
-erdetect.process('/path/to/bids_input/dataset/', '/path/to/output/')
+python -m erdetect ~/bids_data ~/output/ [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
 ```

-2b.
-Run from a windows/mac/unix commandline:
+- b) A subset of the data directly in a python script:
 ```
-python -m erdetect <bids_dir> <output_dir>/ [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
+import erdetect
+erdetect.process('/bids_data_root/bids_subj/ieeg/data_file', '/output_path/')
 ```

 ## Configure detection
-To adjust the preprocessing, evoked response detection and visualization settings, a JSON file can be passed using the ```--config_filepath [JSON_FILEPATH]``` parameter.
+From the command-line, a JSON file can be passed using the ```--config_filepath [JSON_FILEPATH]``` parameter to adjust the preprocessing, the evoked response detection and the visualization settings.
-An example JSON of the standard settings has the following content:
+An example JSON containing the standard settings looks as follows:
 ```
 {
     "preprocess": {